aanpop/Dissertation/README.md

-This Python script performs advanced data extraction and web scraping tasks.
+This Python script performs advanced data extraction and web scraping tasks (especially to collect texts for qualitative analysis).
 Using a list of websites, the script extracts text content from each site and saves it into individual .txt files for further analysis or processing.

 **Features:**